 Phil Lowry

-Commercial & strategic leader working at the intersection of agriculture, brewing, and global markets
+Commercial & strategic leader in global agriculture, brewing, and ingredient supply chains

-I've lived and worked across the UK, Europe, the US, and Africa, which has shaped how I think about systems, culture, and long-term value.
+I've held commercial leadership roles across the UK, Europe, the US, and Africa, which has shaped how I think about systems, culture, and long-term value.
 Earlier in my career I taught in further education, including special education — an experience that still informs how I communicate and support others.
 I'm drawn to work that balances commercial outcomes with purpose, and I tend to gravitate toward roles where learning, curiosity, and problem-solving matter as much as execution.

 I also design and build lightweight digital tools, data models, and AI-assisted workflows — typically in service of commercial strategy, market intelligence, or operational clarity.
 JavaScript, data systems, and applied AI are part of how I think and work, not a separate discipline.